kulics/koral/book-en/document.md

 E.g:
 ```
-<- demo
+<- Demo
 ```
-The meaning of this statement is to mark the content tag in the current code file as `demo`, so that the content naming inside is limited to the area, and it is not necessary to consider the naming conflict with the outside of the area.
+The meaning of this statement is to mark the content tag in the current code file as `Demo`, so that the content naming inside is limited to the area, and it is not necessary to consider the naming conflict with the outside of the area.

-At the same time, the external area can import `demo` to use the content, we will learn how to import.
+At the same time, the external area can import `Demo` to use the content, we will learn how to import.

 ## Import Namespaces
 We can use the `name` statement in the import statement `-> {}` to import other namespaces, libraries, and frameworks into a namespace.

 E.g:
 ```
-<- demo
+<- Demo

 -> {
-    system
+    System
 }
 ```
-This imports the `system` library in the `demo` namespace and then you can use them in your program.
+This imports the `System` library in the `Demo` namespace and then you can use them in your program.

 You can write multiple import statements, and their order does not affect the import function.

 For more details on namespaces, please see [Namespace](#Namespace)

 ## Main Entry
 We need to define a main entry to let the program know where to start.
-The main entry is declared via a function `main = () {}`.
+The main entry is declared via a function `Main = () {}`.

 E.g:
 ```
-<- demo
+<- Demo

 -> {
-    system
+    System
 }

-main = () {
+Main = () {
 }
 ```
 The main entry function here is a function with no arguments and no return value.
 It is automatically recognized as the main entry.
 The main entry function is executed when the program starts, so we only need to write the function in the main entry function.